49 of the Best Movies on Stan

 In the face of immense competition from overseas (and weak competition locally), Australian streaming video-on-demand provider Stan has managed to hold its own.

-All this is to say, Stan is currently home to an absurd amount of top-shelf movies but with over 1,300 films ready to stream (and loads of great TV shows too), it can be difficult to settle on just one.
-So we’ve rounded up our the 50 best movies on Stan to help narrow your options a smidge.
+All this is to say, Stan is currently home to an absurd number of top-shelf movies but with over 1,300 films ready to stream (and loads of great TV shows too), it can be difficult to settle on just one.
+We’ve rounded up our picks for the very best movies on Stan.